 - Surgery to correct a structural issue

-We understand how invasive a sleep disorder is to every aspect of your life.
-At Baptist Health South Florida, our experts listen carefully to your concerns and provide customized solutions that improve your sleep and your quality of life.
+We understand how a sleep disorder can affect every aspect of your life.
+At Baptist Health, our experts listen to your concerns and provide customized solutions that improve your sleep and quality of life.

 We use the most advanced technology in sleep medicine available today to evaluate both children and adults.
 Pediatric sleep studies are available.